 The VPN technology was developed to allow remote workers to securely connect to a corporate network to virtually check into the office and access internal resources.
 It does this by establishing a secure tunnel between the worker and the company.
 The VPN shields the whole route from the worker to the office, never entering the “open Internet”.

-Naturally, they do something very similar.
+A commercial VPNs does something rather mundane.
 As an example, let’s say you want to connect to “google.com” via a VPN.
 The VPN client first creates a safe tunnel to the VPN server, which then calls upon “google.com”.
 So a VPN safeguards your connections up until the VPN server, then unpacks their protection and routes it back into the open Internet.

 There are many legitimate use cases for a VPN, like securely connecting to your corporate network or “beaming” into another country to enjoy different content or cheaper prices.
 But VPNs do not protect your privacy.

-A VPN does protect you from your Internet Service Provider (ISP) to collect and process you browsing activities.
-But this just delegates the problem: now the VPN that can collect and sell all your data, which many of them do.
+Before diving into the SPN, let’s recap: A VPN does protect you from your Internet Service Provider (ISP) to collect and process you browsing activities.
+But in the end this just delegates the problem: now the VPN that can collect and sell all your data, which many of them do.

 The SPN however decouples the person from the destination, resulting in true privacy.
 And already early in our alpha stage we will welcome community nodes into our network, creating a decentralized network without a single point of trust.